jimhigson/oboe.js-dissertation/main/main.md

 when any particular node is encountered.
-A new implementation of the language is required because the existing JSONPath library is implemented only as a means to search through already gathered objects and is too narrow in applicability to be useful in our context.
+A new implementation of the language is required because the existing JSONPath library is implemented only as a means to search through already gathered objects and is too narrow in applicability to be useful in a streaming context.

-If we consider we are selecting specifically inside a REST resource not all of the JSONPath language is well suited.
-Given this context it is likely that we will not be examining a full model but rather a subset that we requested and was assembled on our behalf according to parameters that we supplied.
-We can expect to be interested in all of the content so search-style selections such as 'books costing less than X' are less useful than queries which identify nodes because of their type and position such as 'all books in the discount set', or, because we know we are examining `/books/discount`, simply 'all books'.
+Given that we are selecting specifically inside a REST resource it is unlikely that we will be examining a full model.
+Rather, the selectors will be applied to a subset that we requested and was assembled on our behalf according to parameters that we supplied.
+We can expect to be interested in all of the content belonging to a particular category so search-style selections such as 'books costing less than X' are less useful than queries which identify nodes because of their type and position such as 'all books in the discount set', or, because we know we are examining `/books/discount`, simply 'all books'.
 In